jce-il/ASOSMA/firefox-ios/README.md

 </p>

   Firefox uses circleci for continuous integration.
 CircleCI’s continuous integration and delivery platform helps software teams rapidly release code with confidence by automating the build, test, and deploy process.
 CircleCI offers a modern software development platform that lets teams ramp quickly, scale easily, and build confidently every day.
-  Over 100,000 companies uses circleci, such as: Facebook, Kickstarter, Spotify, GoPro, etc...
+  Over 100,000 companies use circleci, such as: Facebook, Kickstarter, Spotify, GoPro, etc...

   ![](companies.png)

-  circleci can be easily installed, run tests and automatically have each successful build on master be pushed to any deployment host.
+  CircleCI can be easily installed, runs tests and automatically have each successful build on the master be pushed to any deployment host.

-  For the PR we made it took circleci about 10 minutes to run all the tests by mainly running the following command which executes all the tests in the project:
+  For the PR we made it took CircleCI about 10 minutes to run all the tests by mainly running the following command which executes all the tests in the project:

   **"set -o pipefail && xcodebuild CODE_SIGNING_REQUIRED=NO CODE_SIGN_IDENTITY= PROVISIONING_PROFILE= ONLY_ACTIVE_ARCH=NO VALID_ARCHS="i386 x86_64" -destination 'platform=iOS Simulator,name=iPhone 4s,OS=9.3' -sdk iphonesimulator -project 'Client.xcodeproj' -scheme "FennecCI" clean build test | tee $CIRCLE_ARTIFACTS/xcode_raw.log"**

-  It ran 263 tests in xcode with 0 failures.
-When the tests finishes it shows a green arrow on the PR to verify that our build passed all tests:
+  It ran 263 tests in XCode with 0 failures.
+When the tests finished, it showed a green arrow on the PR to verify that our build passed all tests:

   ![](our-pr.png)